metamorph-inc/cpython/Doc/install/index.rst

 before doing the installation.

 There are two environment variables that can modify ``sys.path``.
-:envvar:`PYTHONHOME` sets an alternate value for the prefix of the Python installation.
-For example, if :envvar:`PYTHONHOME` is set to ``/www/python``, the search path will be set to ``['', '/www/python/lib/pythonX.Y/', '/www/python/lib/pythonX.Y/plat-linux2', ...]``.
+:envvar:`OMPYTHONHOME` sets an alternate value for the prefix of the Python installation.
+For example, if :envvar:`OMPYTHONHOME` is set to ``/www/python``, the search path will be set to ``['', '/www/python/lib/pythonX.Y/', '/www/python/lib/pythonX.Y/plat-linux2', ...]``.

-The :envvar:`PYTHONPATH` variable can be set to a list of paths that will be added to the beginning of ``sys.path``.
-For example, if :envvar:`PYTHONPATH` is set to ``/www/python:/opt/py``, the search path will begin with ``['/www/python', '/opt/py']``.
+The :envvar:`OMPYTHONPATH` variable can be set to a list of paths that will be added to the beginning of ``sys.path``.
+For example, if :envvar:`OMPYTHONPATH` is set to ``/www/python:/opt/py``, the search path will begin with ``['/www/python', '/opt/py']``.
 (Note that directories must exist in order to be added to ``sys.path``; the :mod:`site` module removes paths that don't